Attribute Comparison Metric

 The Attribute Comparison Metric compares the values of two selected attributes based on an operator selected by the user, and returns a score of '100' (true) or '0' (false).
 Users are able to create an error message for instances when the metric returns a score of '0'; this message is meant to detail the reason for the '0' score and can have multiple translations.

 Important: Metrics are used in conjunction with sufficiencies to determine the quality and completeness of a product's data.
 While this topic covers the functionality and configuration of the Attribute Comparison Metric, it is important that users are also familiar with sufficiencies and how they are combined with metrics.
-Information regarding sufficiencies can be found in the Sufficiency Configuration Type topic here.
+Information regarding sufficiencies can be found in the topic Sufficiency Configuration Type of the Data Governance documentation.

 Prerequisites

-Before metrics can be created, a Setup Group must be configured.
-For information on configuring a setup group for metrics, refer to the Initial Setup for Metrics topic in the Metrics documentation here.
-For information on creating a metric, refer to the Creating and Editing Metrics topic in the Metrics documentation here.
+Before metrics can be created, a Setup Group must be configured to hold them.
+For information on configuring a setup group for metrics, refer to the Initial Setup for Metrics topic.
+For information on creating a metric, refer to the Creating and Editing Metrics topic.

 1. From the Edit Metric Configuration wizard, select 'Attribute Comparison Metric.'